 Internal layering (also known as invisible layers, cut in underneath the top section of hair) accentuates the style, says Stephen, instantly adding more volume and texture.

 How should you ask your stylist for the U-shape haircut?

-Showing pictures or videos of cuts you love is key.
-On TikTok, @thelucycao recommends asking for "soft layers all the way around, a nice 'U' shape for fullness, and an overall trim to get rid of dead ends".
+Showing pictures or videos of cuts you rate is key.
+On TikTok, @thelucycao recommends asking for "soft layers all the way around, a nice 'U' shape for fullness and an overall trim to get rid of dead ends".
 Similarly, @alyssastephanie asks their stylist for a combination of medium to long layers alongside face-framing layers and a U-shaped back.
-Thankfully, all qualified hairstylists will be well-versed in this particular trend.
+Happily, all qualified hairstylists will be well versed in this particular trend.